AntoineBoyerGabarra/ML_2022/README.md

 This file explains the structure of the repository.

 ## _implementations.py/ipynb_
-contains the functions that had to be implemented for the training.
+Contains the functions that had to be implemented for the training.

 The functions are the following :